 If you cannot finish eating them, put them in the fridge and finish them within two days.
 Or you can seal them in zipper bags and then put them in the freezer after washing and draining.
 This way, they can be preserved for half a year.
 If you add sugar and make them into jam, it can be sealed and preserved for a year.

 Mulberries are not only an edible fruit, but they are also a good type of herbal medicine.
 Chinese medicine considers they have a sweet and sour flavor and can nourish organs like the heart, liver, and kidney, and they are good for the brain.
 They enrich the blood, help produce saliva to quench thirst, and can gently improve bowel movements.

-Mulberries are prescribed to patients who are anemic and feeling dizzy, or are suffering from ringing in the ears, palpitations, or insomnia, or experiencing sore-weakness in their waist and knees; they can help alleviate other symptoms like precocious silver-hair, thirst, and dry hard stools.
+Mulberries are prescribed to patients who are anemic and feeling dizzy, or are suffering from ringing in the ears, palpitations, insomnia, or experiencing sore-weakness in their waist and knees; they can help alleviate other symptoms like precocious silver hair, thirst, and dry hard stools.
 Eating mulberries frequently can improve immunity, postpone senility, and they are good for beauty and wellness.

 1. Nourish the heart and kidneys